Advancing UK Aerospace, Defence, Security & Space Solutions Worldwide

 For further information visit: https://www.gov.uk/guidance/safe-access

-This year’s hot weather has increased the risk of wildfires on the MOD estate.
+This year’s hot weather has increased the risk of wildfires on the MoD estate.
 These can also interrupt military training and pose a risk to Armed Forces personnel and the public.
-The MOD is working closely with Hampshire and Isle of Wight Fire and Rescue Service and asking the public to help support critical military training by acting responsibly to reduce the risk of wildfires on the MoD estate in the South East.
+The MoD is working closely with Hampshire and Isle of Wight Fire and Rescue Service and asking the public to help support critical military training by acting responsibly to reduce the risk of wildfires on the MoD estate in the South East.

-A spokesperson from Hampshire & Isle of Wight Fire and Rescue Service said: “The MOoD takes its role in trying to prevent and control fires very seriously, and we are working closely with them to ensure the safety and wellbeing of both serving personnel and members of the public.
+A spokesperson from Hampshire & Isle of Wight Fire and Rescue Service said: “The MoD takes its role in trying to prevent and control fires very seriously, and we are working closely with them to ensure the safety and wellbeing of both serving personnel and members of the public.

 “To help prevent wildfires this summer we’d ask the public not to light fires or use BBQs, and to dispose of cigarettes and litter responsibly.
 If you encounter a wildfire don’t attempt to put it out yourself – call 999 and ask for the fire and rescue service.”